domosekai/domosekai.github.io/sstp/help.md

 https://support.apple.com/en-us/HT211025

-The most important changes are:
+The most important requirements are:

 - RSA key size must be at least 2048 bits
 - Hash algorithm should be in the SHA-2 family (such as SHA256)